devaprakashpro/Webutilbox/CONTRIBUTING.md

-# Contributing to DevTools Dashboard
+# Contributing to WebUtilBox

-Thank you for your interest in contributing to DevTools Dashboard!
+Thank you for your interest in contributing to WebUtilBox!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started